Sure Dividend

 P&G has many strong qualities that make it a time-tested dividend growth company.
 Thanks to a significant reshuffling of its brand portfolio years ago, P&G positioned itself to capitalize on global growth opportunities.

 P&G has a long history of rewarding shareholders with dividends.
-For its long history of annual dividend hikes, P&G earns a place on our list of “blue chip” stocks.
+Because of its long history of annual dividend hikes, P&G has earned a place on our list of “blue chip” stocks.

 You can see the full list of blue chip stocks here.